kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/AWS/AWS_Lambda/Tutorial_#1/ReadMe.md

 <hr>

 ## Introduction
 How to deploy a ML model on AWS as a lambda function which is the AWS serverless offering.
 First a AWS CLI is set up locally.
-Next, we will train a K-nearest neighbour classifier which is then deploy via a Docker container.
+Next, we will train a k-NN classifier which is then deploy via a Docker container.

 ## Setting up your workspace
 - Sign up for a [AWS free tier account](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all).